HH-69/PrivacyPolicy/PrivacyPolicyShortcutToolbox.md

 # ShortcutToolbox: Privacy policy

-Welcome to the ShortcutToolbox app for Android!

-This is an open source Android app developed by HH-69.
-The source code is available on GitHub under the MIT license; the app is also available on Google Play.
+This is privay policy for android app developed by HH-69.
+The app is available on Google Play.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.